-U.S. exports of agricultural products to Mauritius totaled $3 million in 2015.
+U.S. total exports of agricultural products to Mauritius totaled $3 million in 2016.

-U.S. foreign direct investment (FDI) in Mauritius (stock) was $5.8 billion in 2014 (latest data available), a 8.4% decrease from 2013.
+U.S. foreign direct investment (FDI) in Mauritius (stock) was $7.0 billion in 2016, a 5.4% decrease from 2015.
 There is no information on the distribution of U.S. FDI in Mauritius.

-Mauritius's FDI in the United States (stock) was $944 million in 2014 (latest data available), up 7.4% from 2013.
+Mauritius's FDI in the United States (stock) was $339 million in 2016, down 12.2% from 2015.
 The distribution of Mauritius's FDI in the United States is not available.